catness/100-days-of-code/log.md

 ### Day 64: 2019-07-03

 * Implemented the YAML parser for creating rooms and static (so far) objects / inventory items.

+### Day 65: 2019-07-04

+* Continuing with the YAML parser: added the handling of multiple copies of the same object, and the sprites.